apcamargo/tspex/README.md

                                        ignored.
 ```

-To compute the SPM values of a log-transformed expression matrix through the command-line interface:
+To compute the SPM values of a log-transformed expression matrix through the command line:

 ```
 tspex --log gene_expression.tsv gene_spm.tsv spm